jshosomichi/ifx/README.md

 # import

 Sorry, I had yet to register NPM.
-To use it, please clone this repository.
+To use it, please cloning this repository and put under node_modules.

 ```js
 var If = require('ifx');